heva-io/opentak/README.md

 ## Installation

-To quickly get started with the package, run one of the following command:
+To get started with the package, run one of the following command:

 ```bash
 pip install opentak